-The average interest rate on loans with floating interest rates or with up to one year initial rate fixation, other than overdrafts, slightly fell after a steady increase in the past six months and stood at 5.18%.
-The average interest rate on overdrafts was 5.28%, up from the previous month.
+The average interest rate on loans with floating interest rates or with up to one year initial rate fixation, other than overdrafts, stayed at the same level as in the previous month and stood at 5.18%.
+The average interest rate on overdrafts continued to increase and stood at 5.41% in March which is the highest level of the past year.

-The average interest rate on NFCs' euro-denominated overnight deposits was 0.74%.
-The average interest rate on deposits with an agreed maturity of up to one year has remained unchanged for three months at 3.33%.
+The average interest rate on NFCs' euro-denominated overnight deposits was the same as in the previous month and stood at 0.80%.
+The average interest rate on deposits with an agreed maturity of up to one year increased slightly compared to the past three months and stood at 3.48%.

-The amount of new loans with floating interest rates or with up to one year initial rate fixation, excluding overdrafts, was HUF 113.0 billion, and that of deposits with an agreed maturity of up to one year was HUF 897.4 billion.
+The amount of new loans with floating interest rates or with up to one year initial rate fixation, excluding overdrafts, rose by HUF 49.9 billion to HUF 162.9 billion.
+The amount of new deposits with an agreed maturity of up to one year fell by HUF 57.3 billion to HUF 840.0 billion.